 Labeled datasets play an important role as the data input for the aforementioned learning algorithms.
 Once annotated, these datasets will enrich the “learning ability” of AI software, hence improving the adaptability of the vehicles.

 With high accuracy of the labeled datasets, the algorithm’s performance will be better.
-The poor-performing data annotation can lead to possible error during a driving experience, which can be really dangerous.
+The poor-performing data annotation can lead to possible errors during a driving experience, which can be really dangerous.

 Enhanced Experience for End-users